keeganbmckenna/Fantasy-Football-2025/FEATURES.md

 ## 🎉 All Features from Fantasy 2023.xlsx Now Implemented!

 ### 📊 **Tab 1: Overview**
-Current standings and weekly matchups at a glance.
+Playoff race breakdown and weekly matchups at a glance.

 #### Components:
-1. **Standings Table**
-   - Current rank (1-12)
+1. **Playoff Race** 🏆
+   - **Division Standings**: Each division displayed separately
-   - Team name and username
+     - Team avatars and full team names with usernames
-   - Win-Loss record
+     - Win-Loss records and total points
-   - Points For
-   - Points Against
-   - Average Points per game
+     - Games back (GB) and points back (PB) from division leader
+     - Division leaders highlighted with 🥇 and special styling
+     - Clean division-by-division breakdown

+   - **Wild Card Race**: Comprehensive playoff picture 🎯
+     - All non-division leaders competing for remaining playoff spots
-   - Green highlight for playoff teams (top 6)
+     - Clear IN/OUT playoff status with green highlighting for playoff teams
+     - Games back and points back calculations relative to playoff cutoff
+     - Visual playoff cutoff line with "PLAYOFF CUTOFF" indicator
+     - Division tags showing which division each team belongs to
+     - Ranking system for wild card positioning

 2. **Weekly Matchups**
    - Interactive week selector